George Foreman: Professional career

+Early career

 Foreman turned professional in 1969 with a three-round knockout of Donald Walheim in New York City.
 He had a total of 13 fights that year, winning all of them (11 by knockout).

 In 1970, Foreman continued his march toward the undisputed heavyweight title, winning all 12 of his bouts (11 by knockout).
 Among the opponents he defeated were Gregorio Peralta, whom he decisioned at Madison Square Garden, although Peralta showed that Foreman was vulnerable to fast counter-punching mixed with an assertive boxing style.
 Foreman then defeated George Chuvalo by technical knockout (TKO) in three rounds.
 After this win, Foreman defeated Charlie Polite in four rounds and Boone Kirkman in three.
 Peralta and Chuvalo were Foreman's first world-level wins.
 Peralta was the number-10 ranked heavyweight in the world in January 1970 per The Ring, while Chuvalo was number seven in the world per their March 1971 issue.

 In 1971, Foreman won seven more fights, winning all of them by knockout, including a rematch with Peralta, whom he defeated by knockout in the 10th and final round in Oakland, California, and a win over Leroy Caldwell, whom he knocked out in the second round.
 After amassing a record of 32–0 (29 KO), he was ranked as the number-one challenger by the World Boxing Association and World Boxing Council.

-Title Reign
+First reign as heavyweight champion

-Sunshine Showdown: Foreman vs. Frazier
+Foreman vs. Frazier

 In 1972, still undefeated and with an impressive knockout record, Foreman was set to challenge undefeated and undisputed World Heavyweight Champion Joe Frazier.
 Despite boycotting a title elimination caused by the vacancy resulting from the championship being stripped from Muhammad Ali, Frazier had won the title from Jimmy Ellis and defended his title four times since, including a 15-round unanimous decision over the previously unbeaten Ali in 1971 after Ali had beaten Oscar Bonavena and Jerry Quarry.
 Despite Foreman's superior size and reach, he was not expected to beat Frazier and was a 3:1 underdog going into the fight.

 The Sunshine Showdown took place on January 22, 1973, in Kingston, Jamaica, with Foreman dominating the fight to win the championship by TKO.
 In ABC's rebroadcast, Howard Cosell made the memorable call, "Down goes Frazier!
 Down goes Frazier!
 Down goes Frazier!"
 Before the fight, Frazier was 29–0 (25 KO) and Foreman was 37–0 (34 KO).
 Frazier was knocked down six times by Foreman within two rounds (the three-knockdown rule was not in effect for this bout).
 After the second knockdown, Frazier's balance and mobility were impaired to the extent that he was unable to evade Foreman's combinations.
 Frazier managed to get to his feet for all six knockdowns, but referee Arthur Mercante eventually called an end to the one-sided bout.